Lyman J. Gage: Private life

 Lyman Gage married Sarah Etheridge in 1864, and the couple had four children: Locke, Eli Alexander, Fanny, and Mary; only Eli survived to adulthood.
 Sarah died in 1874, when son Eli was 7 years old.
-Eli Gage married Sophie R Weare in 1893 in Iowa, but committed suicide in Seattle in 1906 leaving his wife and two young sons, Lyman J. Gage II (1896-1954) and John Weare Gage (1900-1962).
+Eli Gage married Sophie R. Weare in 1893 in Iowa, but she committed suicide in Seattle in 1906 leaving her husband and two young sons, Lyman J. Gage II (1896-1954) and John Weare Gage (1900-1962).
 After Sarah's death, Lyman Gage married Cornelia Lansing, who died childless in 1901.
 In the late 1910s, Gage remarried a third time with Frances Ballou, and the two had a son, Lyman Judson.
 Frances died in 1943, around 16 years after Gage's death.

 In 1906, Gage indulged his longtime interest in metaphysical phenomena by purchasing property on and subsequently living at Lomaland, a Theosophist retreat in Southern California.
 Though this came as something of a shock to the American public, those who knew him privately were not surprised, as Gage had previously studied spiritualism, astrology, and prophesied the death of his own brother through a "psychic flash".
+His move to Lomaland came around the same time as his sister’s death in 1908, who was raising her three grandchildren including Sibyl Anikeef.
+Gage raised these three children after 1910.